SugaryVictor/the-boston-housing/README.md

 There are 506 observations in the dataset itself (a few)

 ## Variables
-There are 14 attributes in each instance of the dataset:
+There are 14 features in the dataset:
 **CRIM** - crime rate per capita by city.
 **ZN** - the share of land for residential development, zoned for plots over 25,000 sq.m.
 **INDUS** is the proportion of acres of non-trading business per city.